-serve in our experiments and simulations.
+Recent simulations [20,21] of RBCs at $\lambda \gtrsim 5$ in shear flow have reported TB at high shear rates, which is clearly different from the multilobe dynamics we observe in our experiments and simulations.
 A potential explanation for this discrepancy is that the simulations in Refs.
-[19, 20] are rather short ($\dot{\gamma}t \approx 100$), while our simulations indicate that $\dot{\gamma}t \gtrsim 200$ is often required to observe stable multilobe shapes.
+[20,21] are rather short ( $\dot{\gamma}t \approx 100$ ), while our simulations indicate that $\dot{\gamma}t \gtrsim$ 200 is often required to observe stable multilobe shapes.

-A good qualitative agreement between simulations and experiments suggests that the viscosity of a RBC membrane likely has a secondary effect on the RBC shape diagram in Fig. 2, since it was not considered in the simulations.
-For instance, membrane viscosity is known to affect the TT frequency of RBC membrane [27, 38], where a shearing motion of the membrane occurs.
-A plausible explanation for a secondary role of membrane viscosity here is that most observed shapes (except TT) do no exhibit a significant in-plane shearing of the membrane, such that a RBC mainly performs rotational motion (i.e. TB, rolling, rotating trilobe) in shear flow.
+A good qualitative agreement between simulations and experiments suggests that the viscosity of a RBC membrane is of secondary importance for the RBC shape diagram in Fig. 2, since it was not considered in the simulations.
+For instance, membrane viscosity is known to affect the TT frequency of RBC membrane [28,43], where a shearing motion of the membrane occurs.
+A plausible explanation for a secondary role of membrane viscosity here is that most observed shapes (except TT) do no exhibit a significant in-plane shearing of the membrane, such that a RBC mainly performs rotational motion (i.e., TB, rolling, rotating trilobe) in shear flow.

 In summary, a diagram of RBC shapes and dynamics is presented for a wide range of shear rates and viscosity ratios.
 In particular, physiological conditions of $\lambda \approx 5$ are thoroughly investigated.
-Furthermore, we show that membrane buckling due to RBC compression in flow drives the transition between rolling discocytes and stomatocytes and determines the appearance of multilobar shapes at large λ and $\dot{\gamma}^$.
-Interestingly, membrane buckling occurs allower shear stresses for a RBC with the nearly spherical stress-free shape than for a RBC with the biconcave stress-free shape.
+Furthermore, we show that membrane buckling due to RBC compression in flow drives the transition between rolling discocytes and stomatocytes and determines the appearance of multilobar shapes at large $\lambda$ and $\dot{\gamma}^$ .
+Interestingly, for a RBC with the nearly spherical stress-free shape, membrane buckling occurs at lower shear stresses than for a RBC with the biconcave stress-free shape.
+This supports the idea that the stress-free shape is indeed spheroidal.
 The buckling mechanism for the shape transitions highlights the importance of RBC shear elasticity and stress-free shape for its dynamics in flow.

-This work was supported by the Banque Publique d'Investissement project Dat@Diag, Labex Numev Convention grant ANR-10-LABX-20 (Rheoblood project).
-D.A.F. acknowledges funding by the Alexander von Humboldt Foundation.
+This work was supported by the Banque Publique d'Investissement (project Dat@Diag), Labex Numev (Convention Grant No. ANR-10-LABX-20, Rheoblood project).
+D. A. F. acknowledges funding by the Alexander von Humboldt Foundation.
 SDPD simulations were performed at the Jülich Supercomputing Center.
-YALES2BIO simulations have used HPC resources from HPC@LR and GENCI-CINES (grants 2016-c2016037194 and 2017-A0020307194).
+YALES2BIO simulations have used HPC resources from HPC@LR and GENCI-CINES (Grants No. 2016-c2016037194 and No. 2017-A0020307194).